awsdocs/aws-license-manager-user-guide/doc_source/host-resource-groups.md

 + **Allocate hosts automatically**–Indicates whether Amazon EC2 can allocate new hosts on your behalf if launching an instance in this host resource group would exceed its available capacity\.
 + **Release hosts automatically**–Indicates whether Amazon EC2 can release unused hosts on your behalf\.
 An unused host has no running instances\.
 + **Recover hosts automatically**–Indicates whether Amazon EC2 can move instances from a host that has failed unexpectedly to a new host\.
-+ **Associated license configurations**–The license configurations that can be used to launch instances in this host resource group\.
++ **Associated self\-managed licenses**–The self\-managed licenses that can be used to launch instances in this host resource group\.
-+ **Instance families**–The types of instances that you can launch\.
++ **\(Optional\) Instance families**–The types of instances that you can launch\.
 By default, you can launch any instance types that are supported on a Dedicated Host\.
 If you launch [Nitro\-based](url-ec2-user;instance-types.html#ec2-nitro-instances) instances, then you can launch instances with different instance types in the same host resource group\.
 Otherwise, you must launch only instances with the same instance type in the same host resource group\.

 **Topics**
 + [Create a host resource group](#host-resource-group-create)